theduke/panorama/README.md

 Just run the `panorama` command.
 This will start the daemon.

-By default panorama will search for a configuration file in `$HOME/.config/panorama/config.toml`.
+## Configuration

+Panorama can be heavily customized through the configuration file.

-You can customize the config file with `-c/--config <PATH>`.
+The default file path is `$HOME/.config/panorama/config.toml`, and can be customized with `-c/--config <PATH>`.

 To generate a default config, use `panorama --dump-default-config`.

+You can inspect the default file to get information about all the options.

+The default config is also available online: [config.toml](./config.toml).